-Randomized controlled trials are most useful for establishing requirement number three-altering the "cause" alters the "effect."
-Using a chance process known as randomization or random assignment, individuals are assigned to be exposed or not exposed to the potential "cause" (cigarette smoking).
+Randomized clinical trials are most useful for establishing requirement #3-altering the "cause" alters the "effect."
+Using a chance process known as randomization, individuals are assigned to be exposed or not exposed to the potential "cause" (cigarette smoking).
 Individuals with and without the potential "cause" are then followed over time to determine who develops the "effect."
-Conducting a randomized controlled trial of cigarettes and lung cancer would require investigators to randomize individuals to smoke cigarettes or not smoke cigarettes and follow them over many years.
+Conducting a randomized clinical trial of cigarettes and lung cancer would require investigators to randomize individuals to smoke cigarettes or not smoke cigarettes and follow them over many years.
 This illustrates the obstacles that can occur in seeking to definitively establish contributory cause.
-Once there was a strong suspicion that cigarettes might cause lung cancer, randomized controlled trials were not practical or ethical as a method for establishing cigarette smoking as a contributory cause of lung cancer.
-Therefore, we need to look at additional supportive or ancillary criteria that we can use to help us establish the existence of contributory cause.e
+Once there was a strong suspicion that cigarettes might cause lung cancer, randomized clinical trials were not practical or ethical as a method for establishing cigarette smoking as a contributory cause of lung cancer.
+Therefore, we need to look at additional criteria that we can use to help us establish the existence of contributory cause.i